The Bewitching History of Black Cats and Halloween

 Beyond the Halloween industrial complex, blacks cats have made it into union halls and even spacecraft.
 At the turn of the 20th century, labor organizers used the image of a screeching black cat, known as “sabo-tabby,”opens in a new tab as a symbol for strikes and sabotage.
 Black has long been associated with anarchy, and the vigilant cat perfectly symbolized the outsider ideals of many revolutionary laborers.
 In the ’80s, NASA’s 11th space shuttle mission was to be titled STS-13.
 Fearing the number’s bad luck, especially after the difficulties faced by the Apollo 13 in the ’70s, NASA changed the mission’s sequence number, but the crew, daring superstition, made patchesopens in a new tab, featuring a black cat and the number 13, and eventually brought the craft to successful landing on Friday the 13th.

-In terms of popular lore, folktales involving black cats crept up from the American South from the 19th century on, including the popular Wait Until Emmett Comes.
-But the course of black cat cultural awareness was changed forever in 1843, with the publication of Edgar Allen Poe’s The Black Cat.
+In terms of popular lore, folktales involving black cats crept up from the American South from the 19th century on, including the popular Wait Until Emmett Comesopens in a new tab But the course of black cat cultural awareness was changed forever in 1843, with the publication of Edgar Allen Poe’s The Black Cat.
 Though Poe was particularly fond of cats, like his beloved companion Catterina, he centered Pluto, the protagonist of this grisly short story, as a figure of menace.
 The madman at the heart of The Black Cat takes a love for animals to violent levels of sadism.
 While Poe employed the figure of a black cat to symbolize issues of guilt, isolation, insanity, and alcoholism, the horrific visuals did the trick, sealing the breed’s place in the shadows for over a century to come.

 Poe’s story would spawn dozens of screen adaptations, including a 1962 edition of Tales of Terror, 1965’s The Tomb of Ligeia and a very loose 1981 film adaptation involving a professor with psychic powers.
 But beyond Poe, the black cat’s genre popularity was unstoppable, with 1934’s hit The Black Cat — no relation to Poe — which involves Béla Lugosi, Boris Karloff, and satanic cults.
 Perhaps the contrast of black-and-white film served the cat’s dark mystique best of all.
 The breed would generally serve as an omen of bad tidings for the better part of the 20th century, like in 1973’s The Legend of Hell House.